-I thought it was an interesting concept to cover, so I’ll be taking you through how Clicker offers children lots of opportunities to work through their thought processes and ‘learn about learning’ – by planning, analysing, organising, and reflecting.
+I thought it was an interesting concept to cover, so I’ll be taking you through how Clicker offers students lots of opportunities to work through their thought processes and “learn about learning” – by planning, analysing, organizing, and reflecting.

-Clicker Board is a great tool for organising and planning ideas – children can share their thought processes and engage in critical feedback from their peers or teacher.
-Children can use ready-made storyboards to plan out a story or a recount of an experience or event, either with written notes or verbally with Voice Notes.
+Clicker Board is a great tool for organizing and planning ideas – students can share their thought processes and engage in critical feedback from their peers or teacher.
+Students can use ready-made storyboards to plan out a story or a recount of an experience or event, either with written notes or verbally with Voice Notes.
 Even better – get them to collaborate on these kinds of planning tasks so they are experiencing and benefitting from peer-to-peer learning.

-Our Rose, Thorn, Bud activities help children to identify and reflect on positive moments (roses), areas they found challenging (thorns), and new ideas (buds).
-Introduce our Decisions – Pros and Cons and Decision-Making Planner to help learners organise their thoughts and resolve difficult issues.
+Our Rose, Thorn, Bud activities help students to identify and reflect on positive moments (roses), areas they found challenging (thorns), and new ideas (buds).
+Introduce our Decisions – Pros and Cons and Decision-Making Planner to help learners organize their thoughts and resolve difficult issues.
 And of course, it’s easy to edit these resources or even create your own metacognition activities.

 If there’s a specific topic or skillset you’d like some support with, click here for a free demo with one of our education consultants and find out how Clicker can help.